mozilla/addon-sdk/packages/addon-kit/docs/hotkeys.md

 <api name="Hotkey">
 @class

-Module exports `Hotkey` constructor allowing users to create a general, global `hotkey`.
+Module exports `Hotkey` constructor allowing users to create a `hotkey` for the host application.

 <api name="Hotkey">
 @constructor
-Creates a global hotkey who's `onPress` listener method is invoked when key combination defined by `hotkey` is pressed.
+Creates a hotkey who's `onPress` listener method is invoked when key combination defined by `hotkey` is pressed.

 Please note: If more than one `hotkey` is created for the same key combination, the listener is executed only on the last one created